go-vela/community/proposals/2020/04-16_deployments.md

 1. Short and contain no more then 30 characters

-2. Contain the date of submission in YYYY-MM-DD format
+2. Contain the date of submission in MM-DD format

 3. Clearly state what the proposal is being submitted for -->